About us

 Mortimer Life began by laying on and performing in music and arts events with proceeds going to charity.

-During the pandemic we took some time to create an online (web and social media) resource bringing relevant news and events as well as promoting health, leisure and environmental initiatives.
+During the pandemic we took time to add a web and social media resource of topical news and events as well as promoting health, leisure and environmental initiatives.

 If you have an event you’d like us to list or information you think is relevant to the community, please get in touch.